the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 In order to make your hardware reusable and modifiable by others, its source should be shared with an appropriate license.
-This is usually done via specific online platforms.
+This is usually done via specific online platforms (see {ref}`rr-open-hardware-platforms`.
 The type and amount of shared content depends on the complexity of the OSH, and on the importance of the community aspects of the project.

 In the following sections, you can find descriptions of the common types of content that you should consider sharing, such as project documentation, technical documentation, and community interactions.